 Your startup qualifies for BizSpark if you are:

-If your startup is using $500 or more in cloud hosting and would like Microsoft to cover those costs (up to $5,000 a month for one year) then you need to
+If your startup is currently using $500/month or more in cloud hosting on any cloud platform, would like to (or already are) using Microsoft Azure and would like to apply to have Microsoft to cover those costs (up to $5,000 a month for one year) then you need to

 Learn more about BizSpark Plus (aka Azure 60k Offer)